-The proposed modifications to the Project include the following elements which have direct impact on the hydraulics of the structure.
-These modifications were developed based on the operational issues identified and summarized under the previous TM Drop 1 Structure Modifications Scope of Work dated June 6, 2023.
-(McMillen 2023)
+The proposed modifications to the Project include the following elements which have direct impact on the hydraulic design and performance of the structure.
+These modifications were developed based on the operational challenges identified and summarized under the previous TM Drop 1 Structure Modifications Scope of Work dated June 6, 2023 (McMillen 2023).